TheHassanAli2/thehassanali2/README.md

 <ul>

-<li> 🏗️ I’m currently working on a <a href="https://github.com/kunwar45/stuapp">Studious Transport</a> </li></br>
+<li> 🏗️ I’m currently working on a <a href="https://github.com/SpringBooty/SpringBooty">PlanIt</a> </li></br>

-<li> 📄I’m currently learning how to use React and Java Springboot to create a well-rounded fullstack web application.
+<li> 📄I’m currently learning how to use Flutter and Java Springboot to create a well-rounded fullstack web application.

 <li> ♟️ I like playing chess! </li></br>